 Managing your pain

 You’ll have some pain after your surgery.
-At first, you’ll get your pain medication through your epidural catheter or IV line.
-You’ll be able to control your pain medication using a PCA device.
-Once you’re able to eat, you’ll get oral pain medication (medication you swallow).
+At first, you’ll get your pain medicine through your epidural catheter or IV line.
+You’ll be able to control your pain medicine using a PCA device.
+Once you can eat, you’ll get oral pain medicine.

 If you had a robotic surgery, you may have pain in your shoulder.
 This is called referred pain and is common.
 It’s caused by the gas that was put into your abdomen during your surgery.
 If you have pain in your shoulder, tell one of your healthcare providers.
 They’ll bring you a hot pack to put on your shoulder to help with the pain.